Azizbek-Akhmadov/SMS-MS/Mid-term Incheon city/README.md

 ## speed_limit

-To launch the subscriber and publisher nodes, and set the value of the speed_limit parameter, you can create a launch file like this:
+To launch the subscriber and publisher nodes, and set the value of the speed_limit parameter.